Demonstration sport

+Demonstration game of Lacrosse at the Olympics, London, 1948.

 A demonstration sport, or exhibition sport, is a sport which is played to promote it, rather than as part of standard medal competition.
 This occurs commonly during the Olympic Games but may also occur at other sporting events.

 Demonstration sports were officially introduced in the 1924 Summer Olympics, though some scholars consider unofficial sports prior to 1924 to also be demonstrations.
 Most organizing committees then decided to include at least one demonstration sport at each edition of the Games, usually some typical or popular sport in the host country, like baseball at the 1984 Los Angeles Olympic Games and taekwondo at the 1988 Seoul Olympic Games.
 From 1924 to 1992, only two Summer Olympics Games did not have demonstration sports on their program.
 Some demonstration sports eventually gained enough popularity to become an official sport in a subsequent edition of the Games.
 Traditionally, the medals awarded for the demonstration events followed the same design as the Olympic medals, but of a smaller size.
 They are never included in the medal count.

 Demonstration sports were suspended after the 1992 Summer Olympics, as the Olympic program grew bigger and it became more difficult for the organizing committees to give them the appropriate attention, since the IOC required the same treatment to be dispensed for official and demonstration sports.
 It is unlikely that they will be reintroduced as a requirement for future Olympic organizing committees.
 However, the Beijing Olympic Committee received permission from the IOC to run a wushu (martial arts) competition parallel to the 2008 Beijing Olympic Games, Wushu Tournament Beijing 2008.

 From the 1984 Summer Olympics until the 2004 Summer Olympics, two Paralympic events (a men's and a women's wheelchair racing event) were included in the athletics programme of each Games.
 These events are considered by many as a demonstration sport, but were, in fact, used to promote the Paralympic Games.
 Disabled events in alpine and Nordic skiing (1988 only) were also held as demonstration sports at the 1984 and 1988 Winter Olympics.

 Summer Olympics

-Below is the list of demonstration sports at the Summer Olympic Games.
-Italic denotes not officially recognized as a demonstration sport by the IOC.
+Below is the list of demonstration sports and additional sports at the Summer Olympic Games.
+Bold indicates a sport that was experimented with full metal status (under the event-based program that began with the 2020 Summer Olympics), while italics denote a sport that is not officially recognized as a demonstration sport by the IOC.